irahorecka/pycraigslist/README.rst

         'sha': 'wanted: room/share',
         'sbw': 'wanted: sublet/temp'}

-If we're interested in searching for vacation rentals, we'd use the subclass ``pycraigslist.housing.vac``.
+We'd choose ``pycraigslist.housing.vac`` if we're interested in searching for vacation rentals.

 Finding and using filters
 *************************
-As demonstrated in the jump-start example, we can apply filters to our Craigslist search.
+We can apply filters to our search.
-To find valid filters for a class or subclass instance, use ``.get_filters()``.
+Use ``.get_filters()`` to find valid filters for a class or subclass instance.

 .. code:: python